npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Review the subclasses of SignupSheet.
 The classes no longer check that methods are called in the right state.
 The only remaining check, in the init block, defines a class invariant that the internal implementation maintains.
 We can remove the try/catch in our HTTP handler!
 * Unwrap the try/catch blocks in the SignupHttpHandler

+## Converting the methods to extensions

+If we have time, convert methods to extensions.

+There is actually no need for polymorphism in sessionStarted().
+The logic only apples to the Open case.

+Change the result types to the most specific possible.

+Gather the types and functions into two separate groups.

+Collapse the function bodies –– the function signatures describe the state machine!

 ## Wrap up